Order Welcome Kit

 Short answers for clarity.
 If you want details, we can guide you through the options later.

 Both are possible.
-Many families use cremation ashes, while others prefer hair.
-Requirements vary, but typical guidance is about 100g of ashes or 10g of hair.
+Many families use cremation ashes, while others choose hair.

-Purification stabilizes the carbon before growth.
-Higher purity supports a more stable crystallization cycle and better control over the final structure.
+Purification stabilizes the carbon before crystallization.
+Higher purity supports a more stable diamond growth cycle.

 No. This page is informational.
-If you ever want a gentle next step, the Welcome Kit is designed to help you begin safely without making a diamond decision immediately.
+If you ever want a gentle first step, the Welcome Kit allows you to begin safely without committing to a diamond decision immediately.

 When You’re Ready

-If you’d like a safe way to begin, the Welcome Kit is a calm first step — without committing to a diamond decision today.
+If you’d like a safe way to begin, the Welcome Kit offers a calm first step — without committing to a diamond decision today.

 You can continue whenever you feel ready.